Luv Shuv Tey Chicken Khurana: Plot

-Omi Khurana's London dream has just ended.
-On the run from a dangerous UK gangster to whom he owes money, Omi returns to his native Indian village in Punjab, pretending to be a well-heeled London lawyer.
+Omi's London dream has just ended.
+On the run from a dangerous UK gangster to whom he owes money, Omi returns to his native Indian village in Punjab, pretending to be a well-heeled lawyer.
 Much has changed since Omi ran away from home a decade ago, stealing money from his doting grandfather, Daarji.
-The old man has since become senile and, more importantly, forgotten the secret recipe of "Chicken Khurana," a dish that made the Khurana dhaba famous across Punjab.
+The old man has since become senile and, more importantly, forgotten the secret recipe of "Chicken Khurana," a dish that made the family dhaba famous across Punjab.

 Omi's childhood sweetheart, Harman, is soon to be married to his paternal cousin, Jeet, though neither seems too happy about it.
-Adding to the quirkiness of the Khurana family is a freeloader maternal uncle, Titu, who once did a stint in a mental asylum.
+Adding to the quirkiness of the family is a freeloader maternal uncle, Titu, who once did a stint in a mental asylum.
 Omi's grandfather has a cousin who ran away from home at a young age and is now a saint.
 When his grandfather dies on his last visit to his restaurant, Omi tries to restore their family restaurant with Harman's help.
 While working in the restaurant, the two reconcile and rekindle their feelings for each other.
 Meanwhile, Omi discovers that the secret ingredient from his grandfather's famous chicken recipe was marijuana but keeps it a secret.
 When the family comes together, Jeet surprises everybody by revealing his love for a Bengali war widow, Shama, and his secret daughter with her.
 Omi and Harman decide to get married.
 In the end, the whole family seems happy and is celebrating when the gangster from whom Omi is hiding comes looking for him, and it is revealed to be Titu's long-lost friend.